OUR ULTIMATE COVID BOOKING GUARANTEE. FIND OUT MORE

 Pick up any postcard of the City of Lights and you’ll see a crisscross of long boulevards, whose rows of regularly aligned neo-classical apartment blocks flaunt predictable creamy stone.
 But there’s a hidden pocket of picturesque countryside hidden in Paris‘ 20th district, if you know where to look.
+Paris is one of the most beautiful cities in the world, but the busy chaos of traffic can start to get a little tiresome after some time.
+Thankfully, there is a tiny haven of peace tucked away in the 20th arrondissement of Paris known as La Campagne à Paris (the countryside in Paris).
+It may well be one of the French capital’s best-kept secrets.

 This former working-class housing estate, perched atop Porte de Bagnolet, hides a cluster of roughly 90 charming houses packed into a tiny plot of land.
 Each building is quirky and unique, bursting with charm from its plant-covered walls, gentle pastel colours and paved cobbled paths.